Ever woken up in the middle of the night to find your dog sobbing uncontrollably?

 Snoring while twitching and vocalising can be signs of seizures and other nervous system disorders.
 Seizures and dreams can be distinguished based on the intensity of the twitching.

 Dogs continuously whimper and cry in sleep while having seizures in sleep.
-Talk to your vet right away if you suspect that your dog’s whimpering in sleep is due to seizures.
+Talk to your vet immediately if you suspect your dog’s whimpering in sleep is due to seizures.

 Medical Conditions that Cause Excruciating Pain or Discomfort

 Because the disease affects multiple joints, older dogs with painful whimpers are more common.
-When a dog is suffering, it’s complicated for him to get the sleep he needs.
+When a dog is suffering, it isn’t straightforward for him to get the sleep he needs.

 Disturbance and Fear of Separation